Is Stash a Scam Stash Invest rating

 Stash Review Summary & Recommendation

-However, Stash is not ideal for investors who rely on pro-grade tools such as advanced charting, fast order routing, precision fills, and complex order types.
-In other words, if you’re an active trader or you want options, forex, or futures, Stash is likely not the right platform.
+We would not recommend Stash to investors who rely on pro-level tools like advanced charting, fast order execution, optimized fill quality, and advanced order-entry features.
+In other words, if you are an active trader, or you want options, Forex, or futures, Stash is probably not the best choice.

 Andrew Stein